 The trick, I feel, is to rethink how most people set goals to start each year.
 They resolve to “write more,” without a concrete plan for how they’ll do it.
 And what usually happens is by the middle of January they’ve already abandoned this resolution because they didn’t know how to handle all the obstacles.

-My suggestion is to create a quantifiable goal for 2017—one you can achieved by setting realistic goals—and then work your way backwards through a series of specific milestones.
+My suggestion is to create a quantifiable goal for 2023—one you can achieved by setting SMART goals for your writing—and then work your way backwards through a series of specific milestones.
+(You can start by creating an implementation intention for your writing goals.)

 Let’s get to it.